-Meet and learn how to make the fluffiest breads in the world!
-Chigiri Pan (ちぎりパン) literally means torn bread and gets its name from having single portions linked together, forming a large loaf.
-It is definitely the trend of the year for Japanese women who enjoy cooking.
+Meet and learn to make the fluffiest breads in the world!
+Chigiri Pan (ちぎりパン) literally means torn bread and gets its name because it consists of linked portions, forming one large bread.
+It is definitely the trend of the year for Japanese people who enjoy cooking.
 You can see this in posts on social media.
-It's a craze!
+It’s a craze!

-The breads are sumptuous, with colors and details made with chocolates and jellies.
-Although they seem very difficult, they are nothing more than custom-made common bread.
-There are several flavors to choose from.
-You can even make it with the recipe for the much-loved French bread.
+The breads are sumptuous, with colors and details made with chocolates and jams.
+Although they look very difficult, they are nothing more than customized common bread.
+There are various flavor possibilities to make.
+In fact, you can make it with the recipe for the beloved French bread.
 The following recipe is for condensed milk bread, which can become chocolate bread if you add cocoa powder.

-See below step by step for the recipe of the famous Chigiri Pan:
+See below step by step for the famous Chigiri Pan recipe:

 - Determine the theme of the breads.
 For example, teddy bears, anime characters, etc.